stendahls/fe-lia-2025/readme.md

 ### Instructions for delivery

-- When you are finished or the time is up, ZIP the project and send/upload to X.
+- When you are finished or the time is up, ZIP the project and send/upload to https://wkf.ms/3UgZU9G.
 - Use the naming convention "yourname-StendahlsWebsite" for your ZIP file.